FirebaseExtended/firebase-streaming-import/README.md

 Utilizes ijson python json streaming library along with requests to import a large json piecemeal into Firebase.

 Requirements:
-- root of tree should be empty, since we make firebaseRef.update() calls
+- root of tree should be empty, since we make REST PATCH calls
 - run `pip install -r requirements.txt`

 ```